Ofir-Ber/SkipGram/README.md

 (the higher the more similar the words are)

 # Hyper-parameter Tuning:
-Over the assignment we performed hyperparameter tuning to find the setup to improve the accuracy our model.
+We performed hyperparameter tuning to find the setup to improve the accuracy our model.
 This process has been done using a trial-and-error approach based on the reported correlation between the computed and the actual similarity figures.
 1. Learning rate